wangziqi2013/wangziqi2013.github.io/_posts/2021-10-03-peeking-behind-the-curtain.markdown

 In the last section, the paper delves into resource sharing and performance isolation.
 CPU time share is measured by having the function continuously calling fine-grained timestamp functions, and record the number of distinct time points in every 1000ms interval.
 Results show that AWS Lambda allocates CPU time based on the memory size of the function.
 Larger functions will be allocated more fractions of the CPU time than smaller functions.
-As the number of instances increases on a single
-VM, the CPU share that each function is allocated also scales down proportionally.
+As the number of instances increases on a single VM, the CPU share that each function is allocated also scales down proportionally.
+As for disk and network I/O, the paper did not confirm or disprove whether they are allocated based on preconfigured memory size.
+Judging from the performance figure, however, it seems that maximum I/O throughout is still affected by the memory size, while network bandwidth is free of such constraints.
+Similar to CPU cycles, as the number of co-located instances increase, the share that each of them can acquire also becomes smaller.